Casey Bailey: Playing career

 As a youth, Bailey played in the 2004 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Alaska.
 Bailey played junior A hockey for the Alberni Valley Bulldogs of the British Columbia Hockey League from 2009 to 2012 before going to play college hockey with the Penn State Nittany Lions.
 In the 2014–15 junior season, he finished fourth in scoring within the Big Ten Conference.
 He finished his Penn State career with 45 goals and 80 points in 96 games.

 Having not been selected in any NHL Entry Drafts, Bailey signed a two-year, entry-level contract with the Toronto Maple Leafs on March 21, 2015.
 He became the first Penn State player to sign an NHL contract, as well as the first to play in the NHL.
 Fourteen other NHL teams had shown interest in Bailey and Bailey had previously attended training camps with the Boston Bruins and Calgary Flames.
-Prior to signing, Bailey was negotiating an entry-level deal with the Buffalo Sabres, however, the Sabres were unwilling to meet Bailey's demands of playing in the final few games of the team's season, prompting the signing with Toronto.
+Before signing, Bailey was negotiating an entry-level deal with the Buffalo Sabres, however, the Sabres were unwilling to meet Bailey's demands of playing in the final few games of the team's season, prompting the signing with Toronto.

-Bailey played in his first NHL game on March 26, 2015 versus the Florida Panthers and was on the ice for the Maple Leafs lone goal in a 4–1 loss.
+Bailey played in his first NHL game on March 26, 2015, versus the Florida Panthers and was on the ice for the Maple Leafs lone goal in a 4–1 loss.
 Bailey scored his first NHL goal in the last game of his inaugural season, on April 11, 2015, against Carey Price of the Montreal Canadiens.
 During his first full professional season in 2015–16, Bailey was assigned to the Leafs' American Hockey League (AHL) affiliate, the Toronto Marlies, and produced 18 points in 38 contests before he was included alongside Dion Phaneuf in a nine-player trade to the Ottawa Senators organization on February 9, 2016.
 Bailey finished the season with the Senators' AHL affiliate Binghamton Senators collecting 7 goals and 21 points in 30 games.

 On July 1, 2016, Bailey signed a one-year two-way contract with the Ottawa Senators.
 He was invited to training camp but Bailey was assigned to Binghamton to start the 2016–17 season.
 He was called up to Ottawa in December after Mike Hoffman was suspended and made his Ottawa debut on December 17 against the New Jersey Devils.
 He was sent back down but recalled again in January when Ottawa was dealing with a flu problem amongst the regulars.
 He finished the season with Binghamton, marking 21 goals and 37 points in 62 games and played in 7 games for Ottawa, going scoreless.
 He was Binghamton's only representative at the 2017 AHL All-Star Classic.